 Even though it’s marketed as a surgery-free skin lift, eyelid tape can hardly give you that look.
 For more dramatic results, blepharoplasty is your best bet.

-Double Eyelid Surgery (Blepharoplasty)
+Double Eyelid Surgery Singapore (Blepharoplasty)

-Double eyelid surgery has been around for many years now and helped a great deal of patients enhance their eyes.
+Double eyelid surgery (blepharoplasty) has been around for many years now and helped a lot of patients enhance their eyes.
 It is medically known as upper blepharoplasty because it works only on the upper part of the eyes, as compared with lower blepharoplasty which targets eye bags.
 Most of the time it is performed for cosmetic reasons, which is why you should go to an aesthetic clinic if you want to have it.

-Non-incisional Double Eyelid Surgery (Suture Blepharoplasty)
+Non-incisional Double Eyelid Surgery Singapore

-Incisional Double Eyelid Surgery
+Incisional Double Eyelid Surgery Singapore

 Now, depending on your doctor’s skills, it may be slightly visible when you close your eyes but that shouldn’t be bothersome.
 You can cover it with makeup if you don’t like it.
 And don’t worry, it is supposed to disappear after six months.